Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 Managing dependencies was flagged as a hurdle by both Adrian and Lukas.
 When developing a package, it's crucial to consider how easily users will be able to integrate it into their own code.
-This differs from writing non-packaged code, such as for individual analyses or self-contained applications.
+This differs from writing other types of code, such as for individual analyses or self-contained applications.
 In these, dependencies can be simply pinned, bypassing many of the considerations necessary for creating a *lean* package.